loqalabs/loqa-meta/SECURITY.md

 ## Scope

-This policy applies to all Ambiware Labs open-source projects, including but not limited to:
+This policy applies to all Loqa Labs open-source projects, including but not limited to:

 - [`loqa-core`](https://github.com/loqalabs/loqa-core)
 - [`loqa-meta`](https://github.com/loqalabs/loqa-meta)